-APPENDIX B: General Financial Rules, 2005
+APPENDIX - B: General Financial Rules, 2017

-(rules quoted in this manual only are reproduced here)
+(Only the General Financial Rules referred to in this Procurement Manual are reproduced here)

-- Rule 21.
-Standards of financial propriety: Every officer incurring or authorizing expenditure from public moneys should be guided by high standards of financial propriety.
+Rule 21 Standards of Financial Propriety

+Every officer incurring or authorizing expenditure from public moneys should be guided by high standards of financial propriety.
 Every officer should also enforce financial order and strict economy and see that all relevant financial rules and regulations are observed, by his own office and by subordinate disbursing officers.
-Among the principles on which emphasis is generally laid are the following:- - (i) Every officer is expected to exercise the same vigilance in respect of expenditure incurred from public moneys as a person of ordinary prudence would exercise in respect of expenditure of his own money. - (ii) The expenditure should not be prima facie more than the occasion demands. - (iii) No authority should exercise its powers of sanctioning expenditure to pass an order which will be directly or indirectly to its own advantage. - (iv) Expenditure from public moneys should not be incurred for the benefit of a particular person or a section of the people, unless - - (a) a claim for the amount could be enforced in a Court of Law, or - (b) the expenditure is in pursuance of a recognized policy or custom. - (v) The amount of allowances granted to meet expenditure of a particular type should be so regulated that the allowances are not on the whole a source of profit to the recipients.
+Among the principles on which emphasis is generally laid are the following:-

+- (i) Every officer is expected to exercise the same vigilance in respect of expenditure incurred from public moneys as a person of ordinary prudence would exercise in respect of expenditure of his own money. - (ii) The expenditure should not be prima facie more than the occasion demands. - (iii) No authority should exercise its powers of sanctioning expenditure to pass an order which will be directly or indirectly to its own advantage. - (iv) Expenditure from public moneys should not be incurred for the benefit of a particular person or a section of the people, unless- - (a) a claim for the amount could be enforced in a Court of Law, or - (b) the expenditure is in pursuance of a recognized policy or custom.

+Rule 98 Capital Expenditure

-Rule 90.
-Capital Expenditure: Significant expenditure incurred with the object of acquiring tangible assets of a permanent nature (for use in the organisation and not for sale in the ordinary course of business) or enhancing the utility of existing assets, shall broadly be defined as Capital expenditure.
+Significant expenditure incurred with the object of acquiring tangible assets of a permanent nature (for use in the organisation and not for sale in the ordinary course of business) or enhancing the utility of existing assets, shall broadly be defined as Capital expenditure.
 Subsequent, charges on maintenance, repair, upkeep and working expenses, which are required to maintain the assets in a running order as also all other expenses incurred for the day to day running of the organisation, including establishment and administrative expenses, shall be classified as Revenue expenditure.
 Capital and Revenue expenditure shall be shown separately in the Accounts.

-Expenditure on a temporary asset or on grants-in-aid cannot ordinarily be considered as a capital expenditure and shall not, except in cases specifically authorised by the President on the advice of the Comptroller and Auditor-General of India, be debited to a Capital Head.
+Expenditure on a temporary asset or on grants-in-aid cannot ordinarily be considered as a capital expenditure and shall not, except in cases specifically authorised by the President on the advice of the Comptroller and Auditor General of India, be debited to a Capital Head.

 Capital expenditure is generally met from receipts of capital nature, as distinguished from ordinary revenues derived from taxes, duties, fees, fines and similar items of current income including extraordinary receipts.
 It is open to the Government to meet capital expenditure from ordinary revenues, provided there are sufficient revenue resources to cover this liability.

-Expenditure of a capital nature, as defined above, shall not be classed as Capital expenditure in the Government Accounts unless the classification has been expressly authorised by general or special orders of Government.
-Expenditure of a Capital nature shall be distinguished from Revenue expenditure both in the Budget estimates and in Government Accounts.
+Expenditure of a Capital nature as defined above, shall not be classed as Capital expenditure in the Government Accounts unless the classification has been expressly authorised by general or special orders of Government.

+Expenditure of a Capital nature shall be distinguished from the Revenue Expenditure both in the Budget Estimates and in Government Accounts.